 Which ESP Eclipse Is Heavier?
 The Standard or E-II?

 Generally speaking, the ESP Eclipse Standard Series and the updated E-II models are around the same weight: 8 pounds.
-However, as I’ve said, you could probably find slight variability and difference between other models.
+However, as I’ve said, you could probably find slight variability and differences between other models.

 Factors like the inclusion of active pick-ups and the battery that comes with it, what the body and neck are made out of, or even a pickguard can make a difference in the total weight.
 An Evertune bridge could also be a factor.